-Course Objectives: To expose the students of M.Sc.(Mathematics) programme, to the areas of Formal Languages and Automata.
-To impart the comprehension of deterministic versus non-determisnistic processes.
-Exposure to the idea of uncomputability.
-Also introduce the idea of complexity classes.
+- To expose the students to the areas of Formal Languages and Automata. - To impart the comprehension of deterministic versus non-deterministic processes. - Exposure to the idea of un-computability. - Introduce the idea of complexity classes.

 - Construction of Regular & Context free Grammar. - Construction of FA, PDA and Turing machines to recognize a given language. - Construction of Turing machine for a given problem. - Use of polynomial time transformation to show a problem not computable.